Augmentations are Sheaves: Introduction

 In Section~\ref{sec:augcat}, we construct consistent sequences of \dgas{} for Legendrian knots $\Lambda$ in $\bR^3$, resulting in the category $\Aug(\Lambda)$.
-It is important to note that the consistent sequence of \dgas{} that we construct for a Legendrian knot, albeit systematically constructed, is not canonical in that it does not apply to Legendrians in higher than one dimension.
+It is important to note that the consistent sequence of \dgas{} that we construct for a Legendrian knot does not apply to Legendrians in higher than one dimension: see Remark~\ref{rem:why-1d} for some brief discussion of this.
 Accordingly, as distinct from the category of Bourgeois and Chantraine, a general version of our category in higher dimensions would not be algebraically determined by the \dga{} of the Legendrian in general, although we show that it is for one-dimensional knots (see Proposition \ref{prop:complete-aug-description}).
 Another complication in the definition of the category is that it includes ``base points,'' additional generators of the \dga{} which are needed both for the comparison to sheaves, i.e. to reduce \dga{} computations to purely local considerations, and in order to prove independence of perturbation.
 We have so far been vague about what ``perturbation'' means.
 We can perturb a Legendrian in a $1$-jet bundle with a Morse function, and we do this, but we might also take a copy of the front projection translated in the Reeb direction, and then use the resolution procedure \cite{NgCLI}.
 (If one simply translates a Lagrangian projection in the Reeb direction, every point in the projection would correspond to a chord!)
 Of course, one wants to show independence of choices as well as invariance of the category under Legendrian isotopy, all up to $A_\infty$ equivalence.
 This is done in Theorem \ref{prop:Invariance}.
 The reader who wants to see how the definition plays out in explicit examples is referred to Section \ref{ssec:exs}.
 We then establish a number of properties of $\Aug$ in Section \ref{sec:augprops}, including the exact triangle and duality stated in Theorem~\ref{thm:properties}.

 With the category in hand, we are in a position to compare with sheaves.
 Of course, Fukaya--Floer type categories are non-local, depending as they do on holomorphic disks which may traverse large distances.
 Sheaves, on the other hand, are local.
 Comparison is made possible by the bordered construction of the \dga{} \cite{sivek-bordered}, where locality is proven: the \dga{} of the union of two sets is determined by the two pieces and their overlap.
 These results are reviewed and extended for the present application in Section \ref{sec:bordered}.
 The idea of the bordered construction is simple: holomorphic disks exiting a vertical strip would do so along a chord connecting two strands.
 By including such chords in the definition of the bordered algebra one shows that the \dga{} of a diagram glued from a left half and a right half is the pushout of the \dga{} of the two halves over the algebra of purely horizontal strands.